grzegorzorwat/grzegorzorwat.github.io/_posts/2022-05-23-decorate-command-handlers.md

 When implementing CQRS with the MediatR library, we're using the `IRequest` interface for both commands and queries, but we often want different handling of those request types.

-Following the example of [Kamil Grzybek's Modular Monolith with DDD](https://github.com/kgrzybek/modular-monolith-with-ddd) to distinguish commands from queries, we can create marker interfaces `ICommand` with `ICommandHandler` and `IQuery` with `IQueryHandler`:
+Following the example of Kamil Grzybek's Modular Monolith with DDD, we can make marker interfaces ICommand with ICommandHandler and IQuery with IQueryHandler to distinguish commands from queries:
 ```c#
 public interface ICommand : IRequest { }
 public interface ICommandHandler<in TCommand>